THE LABOUR DIMENSIONS OF CLIMATE CHANGE AND HUMAN MOBILITY

 A combination of theoretical, thematic modules, practical experience sharing and engaging discussions

-In addition to the conceptual framework and available tools, the course will draw on a range of case studies
+In addition to the conceptual framework and available tools, the course will draw on a range of concrete examples

 An innovative e-learning experience bringing high-quality training and engaging interactions with key experts in the field